davidaczo/Projects/README.md

 -React-Spring: is my biggest full stack project I started during my university years, and continued after graduation.
 A React application with SpringBoot backend.
 It could be used to view different observations(Like a bird observation would contain: the observation coordinates and details about the bird's species, age etc.) on a full-sized map.
 It contains hibernate, postgresql, a lot of spring libraries on the backend part, and react native with redux on the frontend part.

-Thank you for your time and consideration, I appreciate your attention to my side projects.
+Thank you for your time, I appreciate your attention to my side projects.